7angel4/weighted-skip-conn/README.md

 # Weighted Skip Connections Experiment

 This project explores the use of Weighted Skip Connections in graph neural networks (GNNs).
-The original experiments are conducted in `jupyter notebook`, but a CLI is provided here for audience to interact with.
+The original experiments are conducted in `jupyter notebook`, but a CLI is provided here for audience to interact with the implemented models.
 Users may customise various parameters for model training and testing.

 ## Installation